| African TransportThis dive is most definitely not for

 hull plates, bulked up the upper decks amidships, even smashing one

+of the starboard lifeboats.
 The surviving crew left in the three life boats, the Master’s boat

 closed on the trawler ELSIE and asked for them to take his vessel in